supertanglang/KMS-activator/README.md

 # KMS-activator

-This is a community based project, which was released on MDL and got several patches from me and other people.
+This is a community based project, which was released on MDL and got several patches from me and other people.<br />
+The goal isn't to bypass Windows activation, the project is for research and to (if used) activation KMS with a legit key, it simplify the activation process.

 To use this solution for one-time standalone activation, run this script only: